 Arguments between friends or neighbors.
 This is great because they can actually learn some interpersonal problem-solving skills.

-Talk about going to see the doctor at the medical clinic or hospital.
-What are the basic aches, pains, body parts, or some ailments.
+Talk about going to see the doctor or dentist at the medical clinic or hospital.
+What are the basic aches, pains, body parts, or some ailments?
 They can also be the doctor or the nurse giving advice.

 Students can take the role of teacher and teach a certain part of the lesson.
 They can also practice asking questions to the teacher so that they feel more comfortable asking questions to you later.
 For example, if they don’t understand something, or asking about a test.
 Many students are so nervous to ask the teacher anything, so this is a great opportunity for them to practice it and in the future, they can use it perhaps.
 Students can practice making excuses and coming up with better excuses for having late work.
 Even something like: “Teacher I forgot my homework; my dog ate my homework.”

-Students must sell a product; they can ask questions about the product they’re buying.
+Roleplay different situations in shops, students must sell a product; they can ask questions about the product they’re buying.
+Or exchange something they have bought.
 This is a great skill that everybody needs to have.

 These quick conversations are fun for senior students.
 It is a great way for students to meet many people in a very short period of time and they practice their social skills with one another.

-If there are problems in town, citizens meet in the town hall where they discuss it and look for some solutions.
+If there are problems in town, citizens meet in the town hall where they discuss them and look for some solutions.
 This encourages students to have a problem-solving mindset.
+Let them think of possible problems communities sometimes can experience and need to prepare for.

-All students should practice how to react when an emergency happens; how to call for help and how to react when something bad happens like a car accident; calling the ambulance, calling the police, discuss other types of accidents or emergencies.
+All students should practice how to react when an emergency happens; how to call for help and how to react when something bad happens like a car accident; calling the ambulance, or calling the police.
+Discuss other types of accidents or emergencies.

 How to raise complaints: You’ve got a problem with your meal, call the waiter; you’ve got a problem with your hotel; there’s something wrong with an item you’ve bought, you return it for a refund.
 Students should practice this so that they can do it in real life.